-This consists of cash at bank and in hand, deposits held at call with banks and other short-term highly liquid investments with maturities of three months or less from the date of acquisition.
-Cash at bank and in hand balances are classified as loans and receivables and carried at amortised cost less any impairment losses.
+Cash and cash equivalents as shown on the cash flow statement and at note 12 is comprised of cash at bank and in hand, in addition to deposits held at call with banks and other short-term highly liquid investments with maturities of three months or less from the acquisition date.
+These are included within 'financial assets at fair value' on the balance sheet.